 The most delightful benefit of the weather in Hilo and all that moisture is the tropical rainforest climate.
 Hilo is lush and green, with beautiful tropical plants and flowers, magnificent waterfalls nearby and plenty of rainbows.

 Average annual rainfall varies considerably the farther inland you go.
 Around 130 inches of rain per year falls near the shore, whereas close to 200 inches falls upslope on the nearby foothills.
 The wettest part of the Big Island is about six miles (10k) upslope from Hilo, receiving an average of 300 inches of rainfall annually.

 Hilo weather is rarely dry for days at a time.
 The driest month is June, with just over 7 inches of rainfall on average.
 The wettest month is November with an average rainfall of nearly 16 inches.

 During the warmest summer months of July through October, the average high is 83°F (28°C), with an average low temperature of 69°F (21°C).
 The highest recorded temperature was 94°F (34°C) in 1966.

 The coolest winter months are January and February when the average high is a very comfortable 79°F (26°C), with a low of 63°F (17°C).
 The lowest recorded temperature was 53°F (12°C) in 1962.

 There are numerous beach parks in Hilo and south through the Puna district.
-Check the tides chart below and plan your trip to allow for the greatest enjoyment at the beaches and tide pool areas.
+Keep your eye on the sky to allow for the greatest enjoyment at the beaches and tide pool areas.

-The local trade winds are generally moderate, and while high winds are rare, you’ll want to keep an eye on inclement weather that might indicate high surf.
+The local trade winds are generally moderate, and while high winds are rare, be aware of inclement weather that might indicate high surf.
 Be cautious and stay alert when exploring near the coast at high tide or during high surf.